Save big (up to $1,875) on small business tools with our free membership, business.com+

 “You set the expectation for your audience,” said Lexi Floyd-Nye, social media director at Aqua Marketing & Communications.
 “Make sure you ‘show up’ for them consistently by publishing a consistent stream of content.”

-Additionally, maintaining a content calendar keeps team-wide awareness of what’s being posted and when.
-This can keep you from inadvertently posting something inappropriate on a holiday.
-That would definitely be a brand fail.
+Maintaining a content calendar also keeps team-wide awareness of what’s being posted and when.
+For example, this can prevent you from inadvertently posting something inappropriate on a holiday, which would definitely be a brand failure.

 Social media management tools can also help you figure out the best paid-versus-organic social media strategy and measure the results of your efforts.